raibtoffoletto/aedifico/README.md

 # Aedifico

-> This is a small framework that uses Node's ExpressJS and EJS to render simple websites.
+> This is a small framework that uses Node's ExpressJS and EJS to render simple websites written in [Markdown](https://www.markdownguide.org/).
 >
 > It includes a minimal template with a micro-blogging infrastructure.
 The website can be deployed via Git or via the included CMS.